score-json/nlohmann_json/.dotstop_extensions/README.md

 ## combinator

+The combinator validator serves as a meta-validator that enables the evaluation of complex items by running multiple validators and combining their scores into a single result using a weighted average.
+It accepts a list of validator configurations and optional weights, executes each validator independently, and then computes the weighted mean of their scores.
+If no weights are specified, all validators are treated equally.
+The validator supports a predefined set of underlying validator types and aggregates their exceptions and warnings in its output.
+All weights must be non-negative, and if the sum of weights is zero, the combinator returns a score of 0.0.

-The trudag tool does currently not support the use of multiple custom validators for one single TSF item.
-To work around this, the validator `combinator` is implemented as a meta-validator that executes multiple validators and combines their scores using a weighted average.
-This enables the validation of complex trustable items that require evidence from multiple sources or validation methods.
+The trudag tool does currently not support the use of multiple custom validators for one single TSF statement.

 The combinator accepts a list of validators, each with its own configuration and optional weight.
 Each validator is executed independently, and their scores are combined using the formula: `(score1 * weight1 + score2 * weight2 + ...) / (weight1 + weight2 + ...)`.
 If no weights are specified, all validators are treated with equal weight (weight = 1.0).